ByteDox/ByteDox/README.md

 # 👋 Hey there, I'm Byte

 I'm an aspiring full-stack developer with experience in HTML, CSS, JavaScript, Python and a touch of PHP.
-I enjoy building websites that I can eventually evolve into full software applications that have clean interfaces, smooth flows and code that is organised.
-I also enjoy that satisfaction of hunting down bugs and solving those frustrating problems that stop things from running properly
+I enjoy building websites that I can eventually evolve into full software applications, that have organised code and interfaces that are meaningful.
+I also enjoy that satisfaction of fixing bugs and solving those frustrating problems that stop things from running properly

 Right now, I'm working on a meal planning app called Xelos.
 It's a side project that’s slowly shaping into something I'm proud of.
 Alongside that, I'm a university student currently studying Information Technology, which is helping me fill the gaps, gain experience in different topics and sharpen my skills.